 - walk the continental divide

-- Magog Lake is the most popular camping area for good reason.
-Even the overflow campsites are fantastic.
+- Magog Lake (40 sites) is the most popular base campground for good reason.
+Easy access to many day hikes.
+But there is no longer any overflow area).
 Mule deer sometimes wander between the tents.

-- Wonder Pass to Marvel Lake is wondrous and marvelous
+- Wonder Pass to Marvel Lake is wondrous and marvellous

 Extend this hike with awesome sidetrips and scrambles: